Grid project Bickigen – Chippis

 February 2017ESTI sends the dossier to the Swiss Federal Office of Energy (SFOE).
 The SFOE then enters into conciliation negotiations with legitimate objectors.

-February 2022The SFOE issues the planning approval decision and thus gives the green light for the voltage increase.
-Various appeals against this decision have been filed with the Federal Administrative Court.
-As a result, the project is expected to be delayed by another two years.
+February 2022The SFOE issued the planning approval decision, giving the green light for the voltage increase.
+Various appeals against this decision were filed with the Federal Administrative Court.

 People & environment